deenick24/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets the mode of the file hello the same as olleh’s mode
+Write a script that prints all the groups the current user is part of